javaee/website-template/CONTRIBUTING.md

 ---

-### This project is now part of the EE4J initiative.
-This repository is frozen as all activities will now happen in the corresponding Eclipse repository [link to repo].
-See here for the overall [EE4J transition status](https://www.eclipse.org/ee4j/status.php).
+#### :warning:This project is now part of the EE4J initiative.
+This repository has been archived as all activities are now happening in the [corresponding Eclipse repository](http://link_to_repo).
+See [here](https://www.eclipse.org/ee4j/status.php) for the overall EE4J transition status.

 ---

-Copyright &copy; 2017 Oracle and/or its affiliates.
-All rights reserved